ANR Treatment for Methadone, Suboxone, Subutex, and prescription opiate medications using an effective,

 Dr. Waismann's ANR Method (Accelerated Neuroregulation) reverses both the opiate dependency and its symptoms.
-ANR reverses dependency on Heroin, Methadone, Suboxone, Subutex, and prescription opiate medications using an effective, safe, and humane treatment.
+ANR reverses dependency on Heroin, Methadone, Suboxone, Subutex, and prescribed opiate medications using an effective, safe, and humane treatment.

-Accelerated Neuro-Regulation addresses opioid dependency treatment from this perspective to achieve the therapeutic goal of returning the central nervous system, most imperatively the brain, to its normal endorphin-receptor equilibrium.
+ANR addresses opioid dependency treatment from a perspective as to achieve the therapeutic goal of returning the central nervous system, most imperatively the brain, to its normal endorphin-receptor equilibrium.
 It does this by producing a state of neuronal, endorphin-receptor balance via modulation or re-regulation at the cellular and neuro-chemical level.
 It is essential for therapy to occur at this level in order to alleviate the compulsive drug seeking behavior that is exhibited by all addicts as a direct result of cravings or drug hunger.

 Restoration of the neuro-chemical and neuro-physiologic balance is the science behind ANR.
 ANR begins with the premise that examines opioid dependency based on the pathophysiology and neuropharmacology vis-a-vis normal brain function, specifically the interaction and relationship that would normally exist prior to the neuro-adaptation and alteration that has now ensued from opioid abuse.

 In general, all individuals produce natural endorphins in their bodies.
 Production is mediated by a variety of factors, in particular, external and internal stimuli or signals such as pain, excitement, fear, anger, exertion, emotions, thought, intellectual stimulations, physical exercise, sexual activates, etc.